Scarabaeus1031/NEXAH/NEXAH_extended_project_overview.md

 ---

 **Note:**
 This Extended README is intentionally more detailed and honest than the public main README.
-It is meant to help you regain overview and create breathing room.
+It is meant to help  regain overview and create breathing room.

 **Last Updated:** April 14, 2026
 © Thomas K. R. Hofmann